 Expensive diagnostic procedures

-Diagnostic procedures are also expensive in the U.S. Physicians don’t take the risk of being sued on wrong diagnosis and treatment.
-So they ask for more diagnostic tests as compare to other countries which increase the care delivery cost.
+Diagnostic procedures are also expensive in the U.S. Physicians don’t take the risk of being sued on wrong diagnoses and treatments.
+So they ask for more diagnostic tests as compared to other countries which increase the care delivery cost.

 If someone has no insurance then nobody is negotiating on their behalf.
 They have to pay the charges upfront from their pockets.
-One study found that the hospitals charge uninsured patients more than patients with insurance coverage.
-That is not the case with other countries and is one of the problems with the U.S. healthcare system.
+One study found that hospitals charge uninsured patients more than patients with insurance coverage.
+That is not the case with other countries and is one of the healthcare issues in America.

 Healthcare vendors market

 In the U.S. the idea that you are a consumer and you will reach out to the best seller to buy the best product in your budget doesn’t work with the healthcare system creating healthcare problems instead.
 Because neither the consumers nor the government is negotiating the vendor price.
 It means that vendors can charge increased prices in the absence of a strict price control entity.
 This is why; the US healthcare system is so expensive than other countries and is among some of the major problems in the healthcare system

 Medical bankruptcy is common in the U.S. almost 650,000 Americans go bankrupt every year because of high medical bills.
 Insurance companies are not in business to make the patients pay less; instead, they are in business to reimburse what they get from the employers or government.
 The government of the United States is spending on healthcare programs of Medicare and Medicaid about the same size as other countries where the government runs the whole healthcare system.